graphlab-fr/cosma-docs/src/en/user-manual.md

 `tags`
 : Optional.
 : Keywords assigned to the record.
 The value must be a list.
 A record can have as many keywords as you wish.
+You can use `keywords` instead of `tags`, for compatibility with Pandoc.
+If a record has a `tags` field and a `keywords` field, only the keywords declared in the `tags` field are interpreted by Cosma.

 In accordance with the YAML specification, the list of keywords can be written in *block* mode: